prvdmwrong/prvdmwrong/docs/tutorials/index.md

     ideas and features, and build a solid foundation for the future.

     Don't be discouraged though, feel free to follow along with our development and try using the library in your own time.
-We hope you enjoy using Oh My Prvd!
+We hope you enjoy using Prvd 'M Wrong!

 ---